DanielJDufour/geomask/README.md

 ### advanced usage
 By default, geomask includes [proj4js-definitions](https://www.npmjs.com/package/proj4js-definitions), a large dataset of projection information for almost all standard projections.
 This will add about 175kb to your bundle size.
 If your mask is in the same projection as your raster or don't need built-in reprojection support, you can use `geomask/lite`.
+You will use a `reproject` function (instead of passing in raster_srs and mask_srs).
 ```js
 import geomask from "geomask/lite";
 import proj4 from "proj4";